aovabo/console-careerpage-chatbot.py/README.md

 # Console Careers Chatbot

-This is a simple RAG demo for a career page chatbot, built to demonstrate the skills and qualifications of Alex Ovabor for the IT Solutions Engineer role at Console.
+This is a simple RAG demo for a career page chatbot, built to demonstrate the skills and qualifications of Alex for the IT Solutions Engineer role at Console.
 The project is inspired by the [Multinear](https://multinear.com) platform.

 <img align="right" width="300" src="static/console-demo.png">